 As has been mentioned earlier, there are many structural weaknesses in the economy of Pakistan.
 Therefore, it is foreign aid only that will be able to keep the economy going.
 The flow of foreign aid is tied to conditionalities and structural adjustments dictated by international financial institutions.
 Pakistan carried out some changes under Musharraf, but even then the economic decline was apparent eight months before global recession.
 IMF prescriptions have their limitations.
 They are fiscal prescriptions which focus on factors like interest rates, balance of payments and inflation.
-They do not include cuts in defence spending and do not prescribe how to improve investment in manufacturing, or how to situation in Pakistan, the investment climate is not likely to improve in the near future.
+They do not include cuts in defence spending and do not prescribe how to improve investment in manufacturing, or how to invest in exports.
+Due to the worsening security situation in Pakistan, the investment climate is not likely to improve in the near future.